manoa-club-hunt/manoa-club-hunt.github.io/index.md

 ### User Home Page:

-After logging in, click on "Home" to be directed to a user home page.
+After logging in, click on "Home" to be directed to the [User Home Page](http://manoa-club-hunt.meteorapp.com/#/userprofile).

 <img src="doc/user-home-page.JPG" alt="user home page">

 ### User Profile Page:

-After logging in, click on your email in the top right of the navbar and then click on "Your Profile" to go to the user profile page that shows all of the data associated with your profile.
+After logging in, click on your email in the top right of the navbar and then click on "Your Profile" to go to the [User Profile Page](http://manoa-club-hunt.meteorapp.com/#/userprofile) that shows all of the data associated with your profile.

 <img src="doc/user-profile-page.PNG" alt="user profile page">